The 3D index of an ideal triangulation and angle structures: Invariance of the 3D index under moves and moves

-In this section we will define what is a special angle structure on $\CT$, and show the partial invariance of the 3D index under a $2\to 3$ move.
+In this section we will define what is a special angle structure on $\calT$, and show the partial invariance of the 3D index under a $2\to 3$ move.
 We will use the same notation as in Section \ref{sub.3-2}.
 To define a map $(Z,Z',Z'') \mapsto (\wt Z,\wt Z',\wt Z'')$, we need to solve for $W_i,W_i',W_i''$ for $i=1,2,3$ in terms of $X_i,X_i',X_i''$ for $i=1,2$ using Equations \eqref{eq.s3} and \eqref{eq.s6}.
 The answer involves one free variable (say, $W_1$) and it is given by

-If $(Z,Z',Z'')$ is a strict angle structure on $\CT$, then $(\wt Z,\wt Z',\wt Z'')$ is a strict angle structure if and only if Equations \eqref{eq.W1free} have a strictly positive solution.
-It is easy to see that this is equivalent to the following condition \be \lbl{eq.special.angle} X_1 + X_2 < 1, \qquad X_1''+X_2' < 1, \qquad X_1'+ X_2'' < 1 \,. \ee These conditions are precisely equivalent to the $W_1', W_2', W_3' <1$, as follows by Equation \eqref{eq.s3}.
+If $(Z,Z',Z'')$ is a strict angle structure on $\calT$, then $(\wt Z,\wt Z',\wt Z'')$ is a strict angle structure if and only if Equations \eqref{eq.W1free} have a strictly positive solution.
+It is easy to see that this is equivalent to the following condition \be X_1 + X_2 < 1, \qquad X_1''+X_2' < 1, \qquad X_1'+ X_2'' < 1 \,. \ee These conditions are precisely equivalent to the $W_1', W_2', W_3' <1$, as follows by Equation \eqref{eq.s3}.
 I.e., a special strict angle structure is an angle structure such that all angles of the bipyramid are less than $1$.

-\begin{definition} \lbl{def.special.index} We will say that $(Z,Z',Z'')$ is a {\em special strict angle structure} on $\CT$ if the inequality \eqref{eq.special.angle} is satisfied. \end{definition} Let $\mathrm{A}^{\mathrm{sp}}(\CT)$ denote the set of special strict angle structures on $\CT$.
+\begin{definition} We will say that $(Z,Z',Z'')$ is a {\em special strict angle structure} on $\calT$ if the inequality \eqref{eq.special.angle} is satisfied. \end{definition} Let $\mathrm{A}^{\mathrm{sp}}(\calT)$ denote the set of special strict angle structures on $\calT$.
 Then, we have a map (more precisely, a section of $\mu_{3 \to 2}$)

-The conclusion is that if $\CT$ admits a special strict angle structure, then so does $\wt{\CT}$.
-In that case, $I_{\CT}$ and $I_{\wt{\CT}}$ both exist.
-An application of the pentagon identity as in Section \ref{sub.3-2} implies that $I_{\CT}=I_{\wt{\CT}}$.
+The conclusion is that if $\calT$ admits a special strict angle structure, then so does $\wt{\calT}$.
+In that case, $I_{\calT}$ and $I_{\wt{\calT}}$ both exist.
+An application of the pentagon identity as in Section \ref{sub.3-2} implies that $I_{\calT}=I_{\wt{\calT}}$.